emojicode/emojicode.github.io/src/reference/types.md

 All instances of classes are compatible to 🔵 (someobject), but value type instances are not.

+### ◼️ No Return

+◼️ represents the return type of a method or closure that returns nothing.
+It has no use other than that.

 ## 🔲 Type Casting

 Type casting is a way to determine whether a value is of a given type at